 Required Capabilities.
 IceCube requires a surface computing system capable of collecting random and asynchronous events that are subsequently merged or processed into standard payloads representing physics data.
 The hardware and processing needed to accomplish that must scale to meet the real-time constraints associated with sampling 5484 sensors (86 strings and 162 IceTop tanks).
-Near-line storage and archive systems must be able to handle the subsequent Level 0 data volume (of order 1 petabyte) generated from the IceCube detector.
-IceCube will require adequate margins and stability to reliably power the South Pole System (SPS) for the many operational seasons that follow detector construction.
+Near-line storage and archive systems must be able to handle the subsequent Level 0 data volume (of order 300 Terabytes per year) generated from the IceCube detector.
+IceCube's data infrastructure must maintain adequate margins and stability to reliably support the South Pole System (SPS) for the many operational seasons that follow detector construction.

 Infrastructure.
-Operationally, the SPS is capable of supporting 86 in-ice strings, and 81 IceTop stations.
-The SPS is comprised of various hardware and software subsystems.
-Uninterupted power supplies (UPS) are installed to avoid loss of power in case of short power outages of up to about 15 minutes.
+Operationally, the SPS supports 86 in-ice strings, and 81 IceTop stations.
+The SPS comprises various hardware and software subsystems.
+Uninterrupted power supplies (UPS) are installed to handle power outages of about 15 minutes.